Ralpina/fungalOTUpipeline/README.md

 ### Hard-filtering sequences for clustering
 The script "9_hard_filt.slurm" will:
-- extract singlets with peak-area ratios < 0.15: the rationale for this filter is to get rid of all sequences for which basecalling was uncertain (those with trace peak-area ratios > 0.15), even if in small portions of the sequences.
+- extract singlets with peak-area ratios < 0.15: the rationale for this filter is to get rid of all sequences for which basecalling might be uncertain (those with trace peak-area ratios > 0.15), even if in small portions of the sequences.
 Trace peak-area ratios are retrieved from the file ./results/duplicate_lengths_peaks.txt, created in one of the previous steps;
 - convert fasta files from multi-line to single-line, search for and remove stretches of more than nine identical nucleotides (potential indels) which may have disrupted basecalling (from both contigs and singlets);
 - filter out sequences with more than five consecutive Ns from both contigs and singlets.
 The script will NOT look for additional ambiguities, as phred and phrap are not expected to have produced any, with the options used above;
 - produce two filtered files to be used in the subsequent clustering:
  ```results/notmatched_filtered_singlets.fasta```
  ```results/notmatched_filtered_contigs.fasta```

 WARNING: This quality filtering will not remove sequences with very high trace signals (and high phred scores) but potentially overlapping peaks.

 ### Clustering sequences to obtain centroids
 The script "10_denovo_centroids.sh" will:
-- cluster sequences in ```vsearch``` based on abundance (cluster_size), using an identity threshold = 97% (note that you can adjust this percentage based on your needs) and output the file ```./results/denovo_centroids.fasta```, including all the centroid sequences and the relative size of each cluster (this runs quickly and produce a message output that can be visualised in the error file ```errorcluster.txt```;
+- cluster sequences in ```vsearch``` based on abundance (cluster_size), using an identity threshold = 97% (note that you can adjust this percentage based on your needs) and output the file ```./results/denovo_centroids.fasta```, including all the centroid sequences and the relative size of each cluster (this runs quickly and produces an output message that can be visualised in the error file ```errorcluster.txt```);
-- extract the ab1/scf files (chromatograms) of the original sequences the de novo centroid derive from, and copy them in the newly created folder "chrom_check".
+- extract the ab1 files (chromatograms) of the original sequences the de novo centroid derive from, and copy them in the newly created folder "chrom_check".
 Notice that these chromatograms will be pre-assembly and pre-filtering and will not display any trimming made to sequences.
 WARNING: If you have not inspected chromatogram sequences before, A MANUAL STEP WITH VISUAL INSPECTION OF CHROMATOGRAMS IS STRONGLY RECOMMENDED AT THIS STAGE, especially before assuming that de novo sequences are new OTUs.

 ### Trying to assign all sequences to clusters